callstack/super-app-showcase/README.md

 pnpm run:<app-name>:<platform>
 ```

-For Android, make sure to reverse adb ports:
+For Android, make sure to reverse all adb ports:

 ```
 pnpm adbreverse